geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 https://dev.mapstore2.geo-solutions.it/mapstore/#/viewer/openlayers/4093?actions=[{"type":"SEARCH:SEARCH_WITH_FILTER","cql_filter":"STATE_FIPS=34","layer":"topp:states"},{"type":"ZOOM_TO_EXTENT","extent":[-77.48202256347649,38.74612266051003,-72.20858506347648,40.66664704515103],"crs":"EPSG:4326","maxZoom":8}]
 ```

-The MapStore invocation URL above executes the followinf operations:
+The MapStore invocation URL above executes the following operations:

 - Execution of a search request filtering by **STATE_FIPS** with value 34 on the **topp:states** layer
 - Execution of a map zoom to the provided extent